Hazelnuts: Benefits, Nutrition, And Risks

 1. May Help Reduce Weight Gain

 Hazelnuts are rich in monounsaturated fatty acids (MUFA) and bioactive compounds including tocopherol and phytosterols (1).
 Animal studies showed that hazelnuts in a high-fat diet significantly decreased body weight (2).
 In fact, they are also proven to improve the quality of diet for people who are obese or have insulin resistance (3).
-The fiber and protein content in hazelnuts may also keep you satiated for longer periods and help curb cravings.
+The fiber and protein content in hazelnuts may also keep you satiated for longer periods.
+So, the next time you are wondering how to stop feeling hungry, munch on a few hazelnuts.

 protip_icon Quick Tip